 - Keto sugar alternatives: For keto-friendly sweeteners, I like to keep a good supply of Monk Fruit, Stevia, and Erythritol.

 Baking Powder & Baking Soda

 In baking, you need a leavening agent.
-Not all recipes need it, such as sourdough bread or regular sandwich bread or artisan loaves, but other items like Chocolate Sourdough Quick Bread, pancakes, and waffles do.
+Not all recipes need it, such as sourdough bread, but other items like pancakes and waffles do.
 In those I'm either going to be using baking soda or baking powder, sometimes both depending upon the recipe so I want to make sure I'm well stocked on them.

 Apple Cider Vinegar

 The reason is that when canning the vinegar has to be 5% acidity in order to make sure that your canning recipes are safe, especially your pickling recipes.
 So I keep extra on hand to ensure I can get through the canning season.
-I buy it by the 5-gallon bucket from Azure.
+I buy it in a 5-gallon bucket from Azure.

-A lot of herbs I can and do grow myself.
+I grow most of our herbs myself.
 If you don't grow them yourself, you can order in bulk from Azure Standard.
-Herbs I grow and always have on hand are:
+The herbs I grow are: